S7 Airlines Flight 778: S7 safety culture

 To investigate on whether structural factors might have contributed to the crash, investigators decided to analyse the management of S7 Airlines and the technical operation of S7 Airlines' Airbus A310.
 The investigation further revealed a problematic safety culture within S7 Airlines.

 S7 Airlines started to operate the Airbus A310 in July 2004.
 The operation of the Airbus A310 became more frequent as the fleet continued to grow.
 Concurrently, the number of incidents had also increased in number.
-Comparing on the number of incidents between Airbus A310 that had been operated by Aeroflot and the Airbus A310 that had been operated by S7 Airlines, the analysis revealed that there had been an increase by two-fold in terms of flight hours per incidents.
-The level of safety of the Airbus A310 that were operated by S7 Airlines had fallen approximately 4 times lower than that of Aeroflot.
+Comparing the number of incidents between Airbus A310 that had been operated by Aeroflot and the Airbus A310 that had been operated by S7 Airlines revealed that there had been a two-fold increase in terms of flight hours per incidents.
+The level of safety of the Airbus A310 that were operated by S7 Airlines had fallen approximately four times lower than that of Aeroflot.

 Simultaneously, with the rapid expansion of S7 Airlines, the number of requested spare parts for the maintenance of their fleets quickly skyrocketed.
 While the number of requested spare parts were in the thousands, the available stocks were only in the hundreds.
 Combined with the difficult customs clearance for importing spare parts from abroad, S7 Airlines eventually had to resort to the deferred defects practices, where damaged part of an aircraft was swapped with the functioning part to rectify it.
 The aircraft that was involved in the accident, F-OGYP, had also been recently involved in such procedure.
 On 6 July 2006, three days before the crash, the aircraft flew with a malfunctioning right engine reverser and upon landing the reverser of the left engine became inoperative.
 During the aircraft's maintenance on the next day, the right engine was fixed with parts from the left engine.
 The inoperative left engine reverse was listed under deferred defect and the aircraft returned to service on 8 July with the inoperative left engine reverser.